IN THIS ARTICLE

 iPhone 12 Pro Max,

-PIX4Dcatch (iOS version) uses the LiDAR to capture the depth information of the surrounding during the image acquisition.
-The LiDAR points will compensate for the lack of 3D points over reflective and low texture surfaces.
+PIX4Dcatch (iOS version) uses LiDAR to capture the depth information of the surrounding during the image acquisition.
+The LiDAR points will compensate for the lack of 3D points over reflective and low-texture surfaces.
+Processing with LiDAR data is the default option when uploading to PIX4Dcloud / PIX4Dcloud Advanced.
+Processing the exported project using PIX4Dmatic, the depth information can be used.

 PIX4Dcatch (Android version) doesn't use depth data while processing.

-The option to upload the depth information is only available on the device (Apple iPad Pro 2020, iPhone 12 Pro, iPhone 12 Pro Max, and other iOS devices) with the LiDAR.
-While processing the exported project using PIX4Dmapper, the depth information will not be used.
-So, to use the depth data while processing, the project should be directly uploaded from the PIX4Dcatch app to the PIX4Dcloud.
-For more information visit, How to process the PIX4Dcatch project with the depth information.
+When processing the exported project using PIX4Dmapper, the depth information will not be used.
+So, to use the depth data while processing, the project should be directly uploaded from the PIX4Dcatch app to the PIX4Dcloud, or exported and processed with PIX4Dmatic.

 During the image acquisition, the LiDAR sensor has the following benefits:

-- it also fine-tunes the positioning and pose information that automatically triggers the images
+- Fine-tunes the positioning and pose information that automatically triggers the images.

-- it helps in locating the project in the real world when compared to the device’s internal GPS that only gives a rough estimate.
+- It helps locate the project in the real world compared to the device’s internal GPS, which only gives a rough estimate.

-- To estimate a more accurate scale of the reconstruction and
+- To estimate a more accurate scale of the reconstruction.

 It is important to note that visible features are still needed in all the images, even if the LiDAR data is used.